Film Training Manitoba’s Phantom Case Study Report

 Susan Finley discussing the shooting of Phantom of the Paradise

 The session was held at the Carol Shields Auditorium at the Millennium Library and had 40 participants in attendance.
-Among them was famed Canadian Producer Tina Keeper, who will be the upcoming keynote speaker of the Supporting Women in Film Trades (SWIFT) 2024 Conference on November 30and December 1.
+Among them was famed Canadian Producer Tina Keeper, who will be the upcoming keynote speaker of the Supporting Women in Film Trades (SWIFT) 2024 Conference on November 30 and December 1.

 Additional comments participants noted: